eclipse-archived/ceylon-lang.org/documentation/1.2/tour/types.md

 determines this automatically.
 So the following code is also well-typed:

     Integer|Float x = -1;
-    Number num = x;  // Number is a supertype of both Integer and Float String|Integer|Float val = x; // String|Integer|Float is a supertype of Integer|Float Object obj = val; // Object is a supertype of String, Integer, and Float
+    Number<out Anything> num = x;  // Number is a supertype of both Integer and Float String|Integer|Float val = x; // String|Integer|Float is a supertype of Integer|Float
+    Object obj = val; // Object is a supertype of String, Integer, and Float